TheFinalDoctor/MechanicalDesign/README.md

 <img src="Pictures/QEV6 Suspension Assembly.png" width="600"/>
 </div>
 <br>
-The task was to develop a CAD model of the QUT Motorsport 2026 suspension system incorporating the revised suspension geometry.
-The revised geometry was implemented to reduce the vehicle track width while maintaining the prescribed suspension kinematics and packaging constraints.
-This design modification is intended to reduce the minimum turning radius, thereby improving vehicle manoeuvrability and performance on the tight, low-speed circuits characteristic of Formula Student competition.
+The task was to develop a CAD model of the QUT Motorsport 2026 suspension system using the updated suspension geometry.
+The new geometry was designed to reduce the vehicle's track width while still meeting the required suspension movement and packaging requirements.
+This change aims to reduce the vehicle's turning radius, improving its maneuverability and overall performance on the tight, low-speed tracks used in Formula Student competitions.

 ### Composite Tensile Testing Jig